Saturday, March 23, 2024

 THE VISAYAS’ TIGHT POWER SUPPLY

-From the monthly operations report by the Independent Electricity Market Operator of the Philippines (IEMOP) one sees that the average power margin (supply minus demand) is about 2,500 MW in the Luzon grid, about 1,200 MW in the Visayas grid, and only around 300 MW in the Mindanao grid.
+From the monthly operations report by the Independent Electricity Market Operator of the Philippines (IEMOP) one sees that the average power margin (supply minus demand) is about 2,500 MW in the Luzon grid, about 1,200 MW in the Mindanao grid, and only around 300 MW in the Visayas grid.
 Thin reserves and small margins mean the grid is courting yellow-red alerts or near-actual rotating blackouts, that prices are high, and consumers are forced to cut their electricity use — not good.

 Of the roughly 1,850 MW average demand in the Visayas grid, about half of it goes to Cebu alone, and the other half is shared by the sub-grids in Negros, Panay, and Samar-Leyte.
 Expansion of a coal plant in Cebu is being planned, but instead of welcoming it, some blackout-friendly environmental activists are lobbying that it should be discontinued because… climate.
 When there are frequent blackouts, the poor use more candles while the rich use more diesel-powered gensets.
 More candles often lead to fires, the destruction of property and injury or death.
 Today, not decades from now.